1j01/snakeshift/README.md

 Shapeshift in makeshift ways.
 Shift snakes into lakes.
 Snake wakes into shapes.

 Skin and fang.
 Yin and yang.
+Snakes shelter sneks like sheds, then shed kin like skin.

 ## Controls